MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365.md

 The default tenant state will not apply to the following apps:

 - Custom/LOB apps uploaded by the admin.
     - When a custom/LOB app is uploaded by the admin via the Microsoft 365 admin center, all users in the organization will have access to install the app by default.
-Read more about how to upload a custom/LOB app here.
-Note to reviewer: Add link to custom apps section below.
+For more information, see the section about [how to upload a custom/LOB app](#upload-custom-teams-apps-that-work-on-outlook-and-the-microsoft-365-app).
         - Admins can continue to deploy the custom/LOB app to a selected set of users.
         - Admins can also edit which users have access to install and use the custom/LOB app.
-Read more about how to do this here.
-Note to reviewer: Add link to custom apps section below.
+For more information, see the section about [how to upload a custom/LOB app](#upload-custom-teams-apps-that-work-on-outlook-and-the-microsoft-365-app).
 - Apps that have any user selections made by the admin.
     - The changes made by the admin as part of **How to manage the availability of an app in your organization** will be honored over the default state in the tenant.
 Once an admin specifies users for an app, this setting supersedes the tenant-wide default setting for that app.